Artist in Residence 2021 – Anna Paterson

 When designing Sandycombe Lodge (now called Turner’s House) in 1813, J.M.W.
 Turner originally built a central tower to give him a view of the river, later becoming his bedroom.
 Anna set out to share his same view, immersing herself in the experimental techniques of his paintings of the Thames.
 Her works are oil or watercolour on paper, a material which she felt reflected a kind of impermanence and temporality central to Turner’s work.
 “He also used materials that he knew might fade and change just like the scenes and moments that he was painting” said Anna.

-“I found his depiction of light and colour soothing.
-I remember feeling strengthened by his work.
-I work reactively and enjoy responding to specific contexts and settings – like Turner’s House,” explains Anna whose work shares with J.M.W.Turner an experimental and playful use of material.
+“I work reactively and enjoy responding to specific contexts and settings – like Turner’s House,” explains Anna whose work shares with J.M.W.Turner an experimental and playful use of material.
 Her improvised work is created at speed exploring combinations of colour, form, texture and light.

 “Turner’s exploratory use of materials, his wildness, was radical for the time and is something that I have loved to research during my residency at Turner’s House.”